 Abstract: Current end-to-end machine reading and question answering (Q\&A) models are primarily based on recurrent neural networks (RNNs) with attention.
 Despite their success, these models are often slow for both training and inference due to the sequential nature of RNNs.
-We propose a new Q\&A model that does not require recurrent networks: It consists exclusively of attention and convolutions, yet achieves equivalent or better performance than existing models.
-On the SQuAD dataset, our model is 3x to 13x faster in training and 4x to 9x faster in inference.
+We propose a new Q\&A architecture called QANet, which does not require recurrent networks: Its encoder consists exclusively of convolution and self-attention, where convolution models local interactions and self-attention models global interactions.
+On the SQuAD dataset, our model is 3x to 13x faster in training and 4x to 9x faster in inference, while achieving equivalent accuracy to recurrent models.
 The speed-up gain allows us to train the model with much more data.
 We hence combine our model with data generated by backtranslation from a neural machine translation model.

 TL;DR:A simple architecture consisting of convolutions and attention achieves results on par with the best documented recurrent models.